Mae (Christina) Hey

 Blacksburg, VA 24061

-Dr. Mae (Christina) Hey is an assistant professor in the Department of Sociology.
+Dr. Mae (Christina) Hey is an assistant professor of practice in the Department of History.

 Hey’s undergraduate education focused on geology and geography, human-Nature relationships.
 Her two graduate degrees are in curriculum and instruction.
 Her Ph.D. research focused on the confluence of Indigenous worldview/ knowledge and science education, a natural blending of traditional local knowledge and practices—practices that support creative problem-solving, human empowerment, community capacity building, and a more sustainable future.
 Additionally, her dissertation work allowed her to explore strategies for effectively working with Native populations as well as maintaining the integrity of authentic Indigenous voice through the process of research and reporting.